 Why organizations issue RFPs:

 An effective RFP balances specificity (so vendors understand requirements) with flexibility (so creative solutions aren't boxed out).
-Based on analysis of 50,000+ successful RFP documents, these four components appear consistently:
+These four components appear consistently in successful RFP documents:

 1. Introduction and Background